Single-atom heat machines enabled by energy quantization

-By contrast, under quantum treatment, the eigenenergies of the square well are modified by introducing the delta barrier, $g \delta(x)$ (see Fig. \ref{fig:figure1}A).
-In fact, the effect is inhomogeneous: the clearest example is that of a fixed well length where odd wavefunctions ($\psi(x)=-\psi(-x)$) remain unperturbed, $E_{n,c}=E_{n,h}$, but $E_{n,c} \neq E_{n,h}$ for even wavefunctions ($\psi(x)=\psi(-x)$).
-In this case, the compression ratio remains $r=1$ and the classical efficiency is zero, while the quantum engine performs nearly at Carnot efficiency (see Fig. \ref{fig:2dhocomb}).
+By contrast, under quantum treatment, the even and odd eigenenergies are modified differently by introducing the delta barrier, $g \delta(x)$ (see Fig. \ref{fig:figure1}A) \cite{belloni2014infinite}.
+Odd wavefunctions ($\psi(x)=-\psi(-x)$) remain unperturbed, $E_{n,c}=E_{n,h}$, but $E_{n,c} \neq E_{n,h}$ for even wavefunctions ($\psi(x)=\psi(-x)$).
+In this case, the compression ratio remains $r=1$ and the classical efficiency is zero, while the quantum engine performs nearly at Carnot efficiency for a high repulsive barrier (see Fig. \ref{fig:2dhocomb}A).
+Measuring the work extraction during this potential deformation, or other transformation that do not change the ``bulk'' properties of the working substance, could be used to determine if the working substance is governed by classical or quantum laws.

-The case of a general $r$ simplifies for $T_c\lesssim E_{g,c}/k_B$ and $T_h \lesssim E_{g,h}/k_B $, where only the first two levels of each potential carry most of the population, and the other levels can be neglected.
-In terms of the two level system (TLS) gaps, $\Delta_{i}=E_{e,i}-E_{g,i}$, the work extraction condition and efficiency are (see Methods, Section 2)
+Fig. \ref{fig:2dhocomb}B shows that, as one decreases the temperature of the baths at fixed temperature ratio, $T_h/T_c$, the system transitions from a classical regime, where many quantum states are populated, to a quantum regime with higher efficiency.
+In the limit of low temperature, where only the two lowest energy levels are appreciably populated, the work extraction condition and efficiency can be written as (see SI-II)